AquaticEcoDynamics/modelling-manual/docs/02-module1.md

 Highlight all the data.
 It must have headings for each column or it won’t work.
 Go to “Insert” then “Pivot Table”.
 Click OK as you want the default settings.
 Then you just fiddle until you get what you want.
-The following page is an example.
+The following is an example:

 4) **Sort the years** from highest to lowest flow:
     a.
 Add a new column next to the flows indexing the years sequentially